JiuTongBro/vqnerf_release/README.md

 ## Acknowledgements

-Our codes is mainly built upon the following projects.
+Our code is mainly built upon the following projects.
 We sincerely thank the authors:
 - [NeRFactor](https://github.com/google/nerfactor)
 - [NeuS](https://github.com/Totoro97/NeuS)
 - [Sonnet](https://github.com/google-deepmind/sonnet)

+Also, we would like to thank all the collaborators who helped with this project.

 ## Overview